The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Vehicle history reports are a useful guide when researching used cars, but when you’re ready to buy, an inspection is key.
 Work with a third-party mechanic — someone not associated with the seller — to get an idea of potential problem areas.

-Reputable dealers should allow this as part of the buying process, and you may be able to get a mobile inspection if a private seller doesn’t want to drive to an unknown mechanic.
+Reputable dealers should allow you to get a used car inspection as part of the buying process, and you may be able to get a mobile inspection if a private seller doesn’t want to drive to an unknown mechanic.
 Most importantly, make sure your mechanic is certified and trustworthy to ensure you’re not signing on for repair bills in the future.

 Why getting an inspection is key to the used car buying process

 A pre-purchase inspection will clue you in on the mechanical and cosmetic condition of the vehicle.
 Not only will this help highlight potential issues, but it will also give you the ability to back out of a purchase if the used car doesn’t meet your needs.